particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Add link to custom schema page 2024-01-06

+Added a link from the [configuration schema tool](/tools/cloud-tools/configuration-schema/) to [custom schema instructions](/reference/tracker/tracker-configuration/#restore-default-schema).

 ### Ethernet Featherwing deprecation 2024-01-05

 The Ethernet Featherwing for Gen 3 devices is now deprecated and no longer available in the retail and wholesale stores.